luigiselmi/kafka-clients/README.md

     $ docker stack rm fcd-stack frameworks-stack

 ### Zookeeper, Kafka and Elasticsearch clusters configuration
-A deployment with Zookeeper, Kafka and Elasticsearch in single node is useful for development and test the application but in order to scale the aplication and set it up as a reliable one we need to
+A deployment with Zookeeper, Kafka and Elasticsearch in single node is useful for development and test an application but in order to scale and set it up as a reliable application we need to

 1. replicate the services,
 2. partition and distribute the data